damonchandler/ansible/ges_gdm/ges_gdm_banner/README.md

 * Places in the /etc/donf/db/local.d/00-nasa file.
 * Places in the /etc/dconf/db/local.d/locks/00-nasa.

-To satisfy the following ASCS Parameters:
+To satisfy the following Parameters:

-* NASA-ASCS-40558: Disable Automatic Login
+* Disable Automatic Login
-* NASA-ASCS-40561: Disable Ctrl-Alt-Del Reboot Key Sequence in GUI
+* Disable Ctrl-Alt-Del Reboot Key Sequence in GUI
-* NASA-ASCS-40562: Disable GUI Guest Login
+* Disable GUI Guest Login
-* NASA-ASCS-40565: Ensure Display Manager Banner is Enabled
+* Ensure Display Manager Banner is Enabled
-* NASA-ASCS-40566: Ensure Display Manager Provides the Proper Message Banner
+* Ensure Display Manager Provides the Proper Message Banner
-* NASA-ASCS-40567: Set the Login Number of Failures to the GUI Display Manager
+* Set the Login Number of Failures to the GUI Display Manager
-* NASA-ASCS-40568: Enable Screen Lock
+* Enable Screen Lock
-* NASA-ASCS-40569:Enable Screen Lock Idle Delay
+* Enable Screen Lock Idle Delay

-**End result: The system login will show a disabled user list (input for user name and password) with the NASA IT Consent Banner on the screen.**
+**End result: The system login will show a disabled user list (input for user name and password) with the GES IT Consent Banner on the screen.**

 Requirements
 ------------